zscheck/React-Redux-Boiler/README.md

 # React-Redux Boiler

-An easy to use project starter for React-Redux for personal projects
+An easy to use project starter for React-Redux personal projects

 ## Development Mode Setup